 To help you create more impact this year, we’re kicking off a series to help you start things off right!
 Over the next few weeks, we’ll be diving into everything from how to maximize your impact with nonprofit technology to how you can display your data to get 100% buy-in.
 In the first post of our “New Year, More Impact” series, let’s take a look at how you can craft your organization’s impact story.

 Stories are powerful tools to use when proving your impact to funders and your community.
 As you start off the new year, create a story that demonstrates how you change lives for the better every single day.
-With a story that lays out all the good your organization does, you can easily show your impact, which can lead to more funding and more resource to delivery services for the people you serve.
+With a story that lays out all the good your organization does, you can easily show your impact, which can lead to more funding and more resource to deliver services for the people you serve.

 Are You Ready To Begin (But Don’t Know Where to Start)?